pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Exceção: cadeias de montanhas como os Andes (the Andes) ou as Montanhas Rochosas (the Rockies) ou nomes incomuns como the Matterhorn.

-Item.
 3.5.4.
 Nomes de continentes e ilhas

 Asia is the largest of the world's continents.
 A Ásia é o maior dos continentes do mundo.